seandstewart/bardly/bardly/plays/histories/henry-v/11-player.md

 Alas, she hath from France too long been chased,
 And all her husbandry doth lie on heaps,
 Corrupting in its own fertility.
-Her vine, the merry cheerer of the heart,
-Unpruned dies; her hedges even-pleach'd,
-Like prisoners wildly overgrown with hair,
-Put forth disorder'd twigs; her fallow leas
-The darnel, hemlock and rank fumitory
-Doth root upon, while that the coulter rusts
-That should deracinate such savagery;
-The even mead, that erst brought sweetly forth
-The freckled cowslip, burnet and green clover,
-Wanting the scythe, all uncorrected, rank,
-Conceives by idleness and nothing teems
-But hateful docks, rough thistles, kecksies, burs,
-Losing both beauty and utility.
-And as our vineyards, fallows, meads and hedges,
-Defective in their natures, grow to wildness,
-Even so our houses and ourselves and children
-Have lost, or do not learn for want of time,
-The sciences that should become our country;
-But grow like savages,--as soldiers will
-That nothing do but meditate on blood,--
-To swearing and stern looks, diffused attire
-And every thing that seems unnatural.
-Which to reduce into our former favour
 You are assembled: and my speech entreats
 That I may know the let, why gentle Peace
 Should not expel these inconveniences